Create and size the network

 - Set the temperature spread to 3 Kelvin.

 - Select the available pipes.
-For a cold district heating network, uninsulated pipes are used in order to take advantage of heat gains from the ground.
+For a cold district heating network, uninsulated pipes are used in order to take advantage of the heat gains from the ground.
 Holding the Shift key lets you select several entries at once.

 - Enable the simultaneity factor for the sizing.